deadlydog/deadlydog.github.io/_posts/2022-02-18-Use-WinGet-to-install-and-update-your-Windows-apps.md

 ![WinGet install Spotify screenshot](/assets/Posts/2022-02-18-Use-WinGet-to-install-and-update-your-Windows-apps/WinGetInstallSpotifyScreenshot.png)

+You can see here that the app was downloaded and installed in 24 seconds.

 You may get prompted by Windows UAC to allow the app installer to run if it requires elevated privileges.
 This can be avoided by opening your command prompt as administrator.